realivanivani/realivanivani.github.io/_posts/2026-03-02-ClaudeCode-tips.md

 1. **Resolves Ambiguity:** It clarifies something the code itself cannot (e.g., "always use this specific library for X even if others are installed").
 2. **Caches Expensive Inferences:** It provides information that an agent *could* eventually figure out but only at a high token cost (e.g., complex CI setup instructions).

 * **Keep it Minimal:** The study recommends omitting LLM-generated files entirely and keeping human-written files under **60–100 lines**.
 * **Maintenance Discipline:** Treat these files like a cache.
 Stale entries—such as those describing old architectural patterns or migrations—are actively harmful because agents will follow them with the same diligence as current ones.

-#### SkillsBench: Evaluating Skill Discovery and Selection in Language Model Agents
+### SkillsBench: Evaluating Skill Discovery and Selection in Language Model Agents

 The paper **"SkillsBench: Evaluating Skill Discovery and Selection in Language Model Agents"** (arXiv:2602.12670) evaluates how "Skills"—structured packages of procedural knowledge—impact the performance of AI agents across diverse domains.
+Here is an important finding of their study:

+> We test 7 agent-model configurations over 7,308 trajectories.
+Curated Skills raise average pass rate by 16.2 percentage points(pp), but effects vary widely by domain (+4.5pp for Software Engineering to +51.9pp for Healthcare) and 16 of 84 tasks show negative deltas.
+Self-generated Skills provide no benefit on average, showing that models cannot reliably author the procedural knowledge they benefit from consuming.
+Focused Skills with 2–3 modules outperform comprehensive documentation, and smaller models with Skills can match larger models without them.

 ### **Key Findings and Performance Impact**